 Perry's Victory & International Peace Memorial

 The Visitor Center features a commanding view of the Memorial through its floor to ceiling glass wall.
 Visitors may view a short film about the Battle of Lake Erie, educational displays, and shop in the Eastern National Bookstore.
 Children's programs, living history demonstrations, and Ranger programs are offered daily in the summer.
-Special events are held throughout the spring and summer starting in April with Earth Day and the Junior Ranger Jamboree.
+Special events are held throughout the spring and summer starting in May with Salute to the Troops.
 All programs, events and admission to the Visitor Center are free of charge.

 Perry's Victory and International Peace Memorial

 Local Number: 419-285-2184